andresc-cw/gpu-maximizer/context/CONTRACTS_SYSTEM.md

 "Do I reserve GPUs for guaranteed income or keep them flexible for spot market?"

 ### **2. Infrastructure Requirements**
-"I can't land the Meta deal without 50 H100s and InfiniBand!"
+"I can't land the second contract without 50 H100s and InfiniBand!"

 ### **3. Long-term Planning**
 "Contracts last 3-18 months.
 This is a strategic commitment."

 ### **4. Real Business Model**
-"CoreWeave's actual business is balancing spot pricing vs. reserved capacity for customers like Microsoft and Meta."
+"GPU cloud business models balance spot pricing vs. reserved capacity for major enterprise customers."

 ### **5. Growth Pressure**
 "My contract expires in 1 month.
 Do I renew or go back to spot market?"